Name: Julien Bonzom

 What are your aims and goals for the next twelve months?

 To make sure we complete all our projects and ensure our clients are happy.
-Of course, we are aiming to get new business on interesting projects.
-We are working hard to extend our services oversees.
+Of course, I’m aiming to get new business on interesting projects.
+I’m working hard to extend our services oversees and aim to be based in Toulouse, south of France by October 2021.

 Your most treasured possession?
 Not necessarily my most treasured possession but I do love watches.
-I like to carry a mechanical object with me, it opens up discussions and helps me be on time!
+I like to carry a mechanical object with me.
+It opens discussions and helps me be on time!

 Your favourite book, film & song?